cran-simul/workshop-lorainne-2024/index.md

 ## Schedule
 We will start at 13h-14h on 26 November and should finish on the 27th in the afternoon.
 Stay tuned for the detailed schedule of talks!

+## Registration
+Registration is free but mandatory (the capacity is limited).
+[Click here to register!](https://forms.gle/cp7v3FCfH1QnJh8F6)

 ## Confirmed speakers
 - [André de Almeida](https://professors.gtel.ufc.br/andre/) (Federal University of Ceara, Fortaleza)
 - [Christophe Cerisara](https://members.loria.fr/CCerisara/) (CNRS-LORIA, Nancy)